Earl of Southesk

 Earl of Southesk is a title in the Peerage of Scotland.
 It was created in 1633 for Sir David Carnegie, an Extraordinary Lord of Session.
 He had already been created Lord Carnegie of Kinnaird in 1616 and was made Lord Carnegie, of Kinnaird and Leuchars, at the same time he was given the earldom.
-These titles are also in the Peerage of Scotland.
+These titles are all in the Peerage of Scotland.
 The earldom is named after the River South Esk in Angus.
 Carnegie's younger brother John Carnegie was given the corresponding title: earl of Northesk.
 The earl of Southesk also holds the Scottish feudal title of Baron of Kinnaird and is a baronet in the Baronetage of Nova Scotia.
 Kinnaird Castle, Brechin, has been the home of the earls of Southesk for several hundred years.

 The first earl of Southesk's great-great-grandson, the fifth earl, was involved in the Jacobite rising of 1715.
 As a result, he was attainted by Act of Parliament and his titles and estates forfeited.
 The representation of the family then passed to his third cousin Sir James Carnegie, 3rd Baronet, of Pittarrow (now recognized as the de jure sixth earl of Southesk; for earlier history of the baronetcy, see below).
 In contrast to his cousin, he fought on the side of King George II during the Jacobite rebellion, and later purchased his cousin's forfeited estates.
 Carnegie also sat as a Member of Parliament for Kincardineshire.
 His son, the fourth baronet and de jure seventh earl, also represented this constituency in the House of Commons.
 His son, the fifth baronet and de jure eighth earl, briefly represented Aberdeen in Parliament.
 His son, the sixth baronet and de jure ninth earl, obtained a reversal of the attainder in 1855 and became the ninth earl of Southesk.
 Lord Southesk notably served as Lord Lieutenant of Kincardineshire.
 In 1869 he was created Baron Balinhard, of Farnell in the County of Forfar, in the Peerage of the United Kingdom.
 This title gave the earls an automatic seat in the House of Lords.
 His grandson, the eleventh earl, married Princess Maud, granddaughter of King Edward VII.
 Princess Maud and her elder sister Princess Alexandra were in special remainder to the Dukedom of Fife.
 On Alexandra's death in 1959, the titles passed to her nephew James Carnegie, Lord Carnegie, the only son of the eleventh earl of Southesk and Princess Maud (who died in 1945), who became the third duke.
 On his father's death in 1992, the Duke also succeeded as twelfth earl of Southesk.
 The earldom and minor titles are now subsidiary titles of the Dukedom of Fife, with the title of earl of Southesk used as a courtesy title by the duke's eldest son and heir apparent.